Owning the best gaming handheld can allow you to game on the go, in bed, or even on the toilet if you wish.

 While you can use the ASUS ROG Ally or the Steam Deck, if you want something smaller, substantially cheaper, and, let's be honest, a lot cuter, then the Miyoo Mini+ is an incredible choice.

-This tiny console has a 3.5" screen that stunningly displays colours, thus bringing that old-school feel back without the retro graphics.
-The design is very recognisable as inspired by the Game Boy too, and it has hidden shoulder buttons behind it for improved functionality in-game.
+This tiny console has a 3.5" screen that stunningly displays colors, thus bringing that old-school feel back without the retro graphics.
+The design is very recognizable as inspired by the Game Boy too, and it has hidden shoulder buttons behind it for improved functionality in-game.

 The whole package means you can play a huge number of different retro games on it with no issue, and the size and price make it great for kids, or just to carry around next to your phone.